-This chapter describes how external RIs can deploy several components of the EGI Infrastructure Platform.
-Any RI can use building blocks from this platform to implement an operations service portfolio, namely: the GOCDB service registry, Accounting, Service Availability Monitoring, the Operations Dashboard and the Information discovery service.
+This chapter provides information on how external RIs can deploy several components of the EGI Collaboration Platform that any RI can use as building blocks to implement an operations service portfolio, namely: the GOCDB service registry, accounting, Service Availability Monitoring, the Operations Dashboard and the Information discovery service.

-Various integration scenarios are illustrated, which provides an RI with a choice to implement a set of operational services that are either fully integrated with the EGI ones, or autonomously as stand-alone services.
+Various integration scenarios are illustrated that allow a RI to implement a set of operational services that are either fully integrated with the EGI ones, or autonomously operated as stand-alone services.